Josue-Caballero-Sanchez/Josue-Caballero-Sanchez/README.md

 ###

 <p align="left">Hi there!
-My name is Josue and I'm a 22-year-old computer scientist located in Glendale, Arizona.
-I am a recent computer science graduate from Arizona State University and have a strong expertise in web design, Java, C++, C#, and IT.
-Currently working as an IT Intern with the City of Phoenix Water Services Department where I provide technical support using ServiceNow, create PowerShell scripts, work with SQL, and develop Power Apps applications to support internal operations.</p>
+I'm a 22 year old computer scientist located in Glendale, Arizona.
+I am a Recent computer science graduate from Arizona State University with a strong foundation in software development and IT.
+Through academics and professional experience, I developed expertise in web design, Java, C++, C#, and IT support.
+My recent IT internship strengthened my skills in troubleshooting, automation, and database tasks, preparing me to contribute effectively in technology-driven environments.</p>

 ###